briancullinan2/defrag/BUILD.md

 Open a browser and direct it to http://localhost:8080/ to see the engine try to load.
 Use the debug console.
 Contact the original developer when it fails and report common issues to list here:

+Error: ENOENT: no such file or directory, rename '...'

+Set the MODNAME const in /code/wasm/repack.js to your mod name

 ### windows/msvc